-Elodie is currently completing her final year of the Ph.D. in Sport Management at University of Florida.
-Her research mainly focuses on the personal and athletic development of amateur and professional athletes with a primary interest in the identity development and reformation during the critical transition to life after sport.
-The overarching goal of her research is to examine psychosocial processes and resources that enhance current and former elite athletes’ well-being and facilitate their adjustment to life without competitive sport.
-Her dissertation, assessing identity statuses, psychosocial functioning, and transition experiences of former college athletes, has been funded by the NCAA Graduate Student Research Grant.
+Elodie received her Ph.D. from the University of Florida in 2019 and currently serves as director of The Liminars Project, a research and training program devoted to athletes’ transition to life after sport.
+After finishing at UF last year, she joined Georgia State University as an As-sistant Professor in Sport Administration.
+Her research mainly focuses on the personal and athletic development of amateur and professional athletes with primary interests in the career identity development and the transition to life after sport.
+The overarching goal of her research is to examine identity formation processes and resources that can help both current and former elite athletes establish a new career identity, enhance their well-being, promote optimal psychosocial functioning post-sport life, and facilitate their adjustments once they leave the high-level competitive sport landscape.
+Her dissertation, assessing career identity status, career and psychosocial functioning, and transition expe-riences of former NCAA college athletes, was funded by the NCAA Graduate Student Research Grant.

-Elodie is originally from France and a former NCAA Division I athlete, as she played college tennis for the Owls at Florida Atlantic University.
+Elodie is originally from the South of France and a former NCAA Division I athlete, as she played college tennis for the Owls at Florida Atlantic University.
 She came to UF with over three years of experience in career counseling.
-While at UF, she has been the Instructor for the Sport Career Transition, the Ethical Issues in Sport, and the Sport and Society courses.
+While at UF, she was the Instructor for the Sport Career Transition, the Ethical Issues in Sport, and the Sport and Society courses.
 She has presented and published her research at numerous national and international refereed journals and conferences.
 She is a member of the North American Society for Sport Management (NASSM) and the Professional Association of Athlete Development Specialists (PAADS).

-Ph.D. in Health & Human Performance; Major: Sport Management - University of Florida (Expected August 2019)
+Ph.D. in Health & Human Performance; Major: Sport Management - University of Florida (August 2019)

 Master of Science in Sport Management - Barry University (May 2011)